A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Synthesis Problem

-\parbf{Synthesis problem} Fix a data domain $(\D,P,C,c_0)$.
+\myparagraph{Synthesis problem} Fix a data domain $(\bbD,P,C,c_0)$.
 A register transducer $T$ \emph{realises} a register automaton $S$ if $L(T) \subseteq L(S)$.
-The \emph{register-bounded synthesis problem} is: \li \- input: $k \in \bbN$ and a URA $S$; \- output: yes iff there exists a $k$-register transducer realising $S$. \il Moreover in this paper, when the latter problem is decidable, then we are able to synthesise, i.e., effectively construct, a transducer realising the specification.
-Notice the number of transducer states is finite but unconstrained, so register-bounded synthesis generalises classical register-free synthesis from (data-free) $\omega$-regular specifications.
-Finally, observe that transducers have to be complete for all possible tests, and therefore, any transducer $T$ satisfies that the projection of $L(T)$ on input data is exactly $\D^\omega$.
+The \emph{register-bounded synthesis problem} is: \li \- input: $k \in \bbN$ and a URA $S$; \- output: yes iff there exists a $k$-register transducer which realises $S$. \il In this paper, when the synthesis problem is decidable, we are able to synthesise, i.e., effectively construct, a transducer realising the specification.
+We now make two remarks.
+First, notice that the number of transducer states is finite but unconstrained.
+Thus, register-bounded synthesis generalises classical register-free synthesis from (data-free) $\omega$-regular specifications.
+Second, observe that transducers are complete, and therefore produce an ouptput word on every input word.
+Thus, a specification for which some input words do not have an associated output word is unrealisable.
+It is known that in the finite-alphabet case, the refined synthesis problem of good-enough synthesis~\cite{AK20}, which requires a transducer to react only to inputs that belong to the domain of the specification, is still decidable.
+However, the good-enough register-bounded synthesis is undecidable~\cite[Chapter~8]{ExibardThesis}.

+\begin{example*} We illustrate the synthesis problem by describing a specification, its URA, and a register transducer realising it.

+Let us start with the specification of priority arbiters.
+Such an arbiter reads an ID of a process requesting the resource, and outputs an ID of a process to whom the resource is granted.
+The specification requires that every requesting process is either acknowledged consecutively twice on the output, or this is done for a process of higher ID.
+We model the specification using the URA over $(\bbN,<,0)$ with a single register from Figure~\ref{fig:req_grant_spec}.

+\end{example*} The automaton reads words interleaving between arbiter data input and output, so its states are partitioned into box states (for reading input) and circle states (for reading output).
+The double-circle states are rejecting and can be visited only finitely often.
+Thus, a run looping in wait states $w_\mathit{in}$ and $w_\mathit{out}$ is accepting.
+Branching is universal, hence some run always loops around $w_\mathit{in}$ and $w_\mathit{out}$.
+On reading an ID of a requesting process, a copy of the automaton moves from $w_\mathit{in}$ to a pending state $p_\mathit{out}$ while storing the ID into register $r$.
+It stays in states $p_\mathit{out}$ and $p_\mathit{in}$ as long as the request is not acknowledged, and such an infinite run is rejecting.
+If the request is eventually acknowledged (transitions from $p_\mathit{out}$ to a sink state $s_\mathit{in}$), the run dies, so it is accepting.
+If a run reaches the failure state $f_\mathit{in}$, it is rejecting.

+Figure~\ref{fig:transd_req_grant} depicts a transducer with two registers $r_1$ and $r_2$ realising the above specification.
+On the left of the vertical bar are the tests over the inputs received by the transducer (in red), and on the right is the output action performed by the transducer (in green).
+For example, from state $q_0$ to $q_1$, if the input data $\d$ is larger than the data stored in register $r_1$, the transducer stores it into $r_1$, and outputs the content of $r_1$.
+The transducer uses one register to store the maximal value seen so far, while outputting the content of the other register, and the roles of these registers interchange as the transducer transits along the states.
+Thus, the instance of register-bounded synthesis with the described URA and $k=2$ has a positive answer.
+However, when $k=1$ the answer is negative.